adsweet/Phylogenetics_Lab/Lab3/README.md

 nano <file>
 ```

 This should print the contents to your screen, along with a cursor (white rectangle) and some commands listed at the bottom of the screen.
 You can navigate around the file using the arrow keys.
 Nano also allows you to edit files by typing in characters behind the cursor.
 Add some text to the first line of the file.
-Now, exit the file (CTRL + X).
-You will be asked whether you want to save the file (Y for Yes, N for No).
+Now, exit the file by typing ```CTRL + X```.
+You will be asked whether you want to save the file (```Y``` for Yes, ```N``` for No).
 Choose Yes and hit Enter to save.
 Now check your edited file with “head.”

 :white_check_mark: __6.
 What does your first line now say?__